 (ISC)² will try to scare you into thinking you have to take training from an official provider.
 This is not true.
-Plus, there's no guarantee the training you get from an official provider will be better than someone else's CISSP training.
-There's been numerous complaints about the "official" material.
-It really boils down to how good of a instructor you end up with.
+Plus, there’s no guarantee the training you get from an official provider will be better than someone else’s CISSP training.
+There have been numerous complaints about the “official” material.
+It really boils down to how good of an instructor you end up with.
 A great instructor can overcome crappy materials; a bad instructor cannot.

-Below are a couple sample reviews I found about the “official” courses.
-In theory, these should have the best materials and best trainers.
+Below are a couple of sample reviews I found about the “official” courses.
+In theory, these should have the best materials and the best trainers.
 You can decide what’s right for you.